seblawson11/seblawson11.github.io/_posts/2024-01-01-annual-review.md

 12 Angry Men

-<i>everyone should watch this given the modern proclivity for presumption of guilt over innocence</i>
+<i>everyone should watch this given the modern substitution of presumption of guilt over innocence</i>
 <br>

 <h3><b>Book</b></h3>